divengine/div/docs/Features/Object Oriented Programming.md

 The constructor should respect the parent's constructor.
 Change the default constructor is not recommended.
 IMPORTANT: The recommended way for do something before build is the implementation of [**beforeBuild()** hook](https://divengine.org/docs/div-php-template-engine/features/object-oriented-programming#hooks).

+Note: If $src is null and $__src is not set, Div derives the template path from the subclass file name (via Reflection).
+Example: `MyPage.php` -> `MyPage.tpl` in the same directory.
+Pass $src explicitly to override this behavior.

 ```
 <?php